cwrichardson/flurdymail/README.md

 #### SSL for Web

 The SSL certificate for HTTPS are put on an Amazon Application Load Balancer (ALB).
 This certificate come from [AWS Certificate Manager], and must be manually generated.
 Changing this to allow manual creation is on the To Do list, but for now, the process is manual.
 The reason is, if you generate new ones via a CloudFormation stack, template execution will pause in the middle, while you validate the new certificates (which can be done either by email or DNS).
-Further, if you're using [CloudFront], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
+Further, if you're using [AWS CloudFormation], you **must** generate or import the certificate in the US East (N. Virginia) Region (us-east-1).
 The first problem is minor, but the second one is significant.
 If and when ClouFormation supports creation of certificates in other regions, I'll likely update the templates to support certificate creation.
-In the meantime, you must manually create a single certificate in your region of choice which covers all of the relevant hosts which will be proxied by the ALB (probably something like www.example.com, phpmyadmin.example.com, and webmail.example.com).
+In the meantime, you must manually create a single certificate in your region of choice which covers all of the relevant hosts which will be proxied by the ALB (probably something like `www.example.com`, `phpmyadmin.example.com`, and `webmail.example.com`).

 ### Session Cache